Christophers27/Noire-Worldbuilding/Entities/Enemies/ThornyPlant.md

 **Moves**

-- Move Name: The plant will last out and rip into the player with its thorns.
+- Chomp: The plant will last out and rip into the player with its thorns.
 The lash attack will be slow and possible to dodge if the player is fast enough, but do a substantial amount of damage if it hits.

 **Statblock**

-- Health: #HP
+- Health: 10HP

+- Chomp: